 - If you specify the expression, then COUNT returns the number of rows where expression is not null.
 You can count all rows (using ALL), or distinct values of the expression (using DISTINCT).

-- If you specify the asterisk character (*), then COUNT returns all rows, including duplicates and nulls.
+- If you specify the asterisk character (*), then COUNT returns a count of all of the rows that matched the predicate, including duplicates and nulls, or a count in a given group of rows as specified by the group by clause.

 So, COUNT can return a few different values (in highest to lowest order):